Privasys

 Empty dashboard

-Click New Application to begin.
+Click Create a new App to begin.

 Step 2.
 New application form

-Paste the commit URL from the wasm-app-example repository.
 The platform parses the URL, extracts the repository and commit hash, and selects WASM as the application type.

-Give it a name — here we use alice-first-wasm-app.
+Give it a name, here we use alice-first-wasm-app.

 Commit URL pasted and form filled